UST-MICO/grapheditor/docs/grapheditor.rst

 .. describe:: edgedrop

-    Fired when a dragged edge was dropped over the void by the user.
+    Fired when a dragged :js:class:`Edge` was dropped over the void by the user.

-    The event can be used to create a new node where the user dropped the edge.
+    The event can be used to create a new :js:class:`Node` where the user dropped the :js:class:`Edge`.

     **Example** ``detail``